 Incorporation and Business Transactions

 Zaher Fallahi, Attorney At Law and Certified Public Accountant (CPA), is a Law and CPA firm.
-We are licensed in California and Washington D. C., and assist clients with incorporation, legal and tax implication of all types of legal entities.
+We are licensed in California and Washington D. C., and assist clients with their incorporation, legal and tax implication of all types of legal entities.
 Telephone appointments are available for long-distance clients.
 Toll Free 877-687-7558.